poldracklab/poldracklab.github.io/labguide/computing/sherlock/data-management.md

 #### Restricting access

 Some data resources cannot be shared across the lab and instead need to be restricted to lab members with Data Usage Agreement (DUA) access.
+This can be done via access control lists (ACLs), which allow a resource to be owned by a particular owner/group, but applies an additional  more specific set of permissions.
-The following can be adapted to restrict ACLs (access control list) to only the appropriate subset of lab members:
+The following can be adapted to restrict ACLs to an appropriate subset of lab members:

 ```{.bash filename="protect_access.sh"}
 #!/bin/bash